cmwylie19/serverless-deployments/README.md

    ![Greet Endpoint](greet.png)

-The application has been containerized and push to quay container registry, the image is available [here](quay.io/cmwylie19/node-server).
+The application has been containerized and pushed to an image repository, the image is available [here](quay.io/cmwylie19/node-server).

 ## Installing Serverless on OpenShift